-Optimizing your website images is an important step for any designer, website owner, or webmaster.
-Keeping your website images optimized not only reduces the overall footprint of your website, it may significantly improve pagespeed and even make backups (or migrations) easier to complete.
-To better optimize your WordPress site images, you must first understand the differences of JPG vs. PNG image formats, why you should resize images, and why you should check file sizes.
-Make sure you understand the underlying logic for each component and be wary of over-optimizing (yes, image over-optimization is a thing unfortunately!)
+To better optimize images in your WordPress site, you must first understand 3 key components.
+1.)
+The differences of JPG vs. PNG image formats, 2.) why you should resize image resolutions, and 3.) why you should be aware of file sizes.
+Make sure you understand the underlying reasoning for each component and be wary of over-optimizing (yes, image over-optimization is a real thing!)

 Proper Image Formats:

-- JPG/JPEG file types are best for photos of real people or real objects.
-They are prone to corruption or “noise” which becomes apparent when JPGs are “over optimized,” which we will get to later.
+- JPG/JPEG file types are most efficient for photos of real people or real objects.
+They are prone to corruption or “noise”, which becomes noticable when JPGs are heavily compressed or “over optimized,” which we will get to later.
 JPGs do not support transparency.

-- PNG file types are best for graphics and artificially designed artwork, such as logos, icons, infographics, etc. These are not prone to corruption the same way JPG images are, but they are way less efficient when used for “organic” photos of people, places, or objects.
+- PNG file types are best for graphic designs and artificial artwork, such as logos, icons, infographics, and so on.
+These are not prone to the same type of corruption as JPG images, but they are way less efficient when used for “organic” photos of people, places, or objects.
 PNGs allow transparency.

 Proper Image Resizing:

-- Recommended background image dimensions are 1280×853 or 1280×720 depending on the aspect ratio.
+- Recommended mininum background image dimensions are 1280x853 or 1280x720 depending on the aspect ratio.
 These numbers don’t have to be exact, but are more of a rule of thumb.

-- Background images do not need to be bigger than 1920×1280 pixels, unless a significant portion of your customers use 4K displays (and if your website is actually built to support such a large screen).
+- Background images do not need to be bigger than 1920x1280 pixels, unless a huge portion of your customers use 4K displays (and if your website is actually built around using such a large screen).

-- On page images that take up 50% screen width (i.e. a product photo sitting in one column) or less should not be wider than 640px.
+- Images that take up 50% screen width (i.e. a product page photo sitting on one side) or less should not be wider than 640px.

 Proper File Resizing:

-- Don’t ever upload a huge raw or DSLR quality image and use WordPress or CSS to shrink it down to fit.
-The huge image is still being loaded, and either WordPress or the visitor’s browser has to work harder to resize the image right there on the spot.
+- Don’t ever upload a huge raw or DSLR quality image and then use WordPress or CSS to shrink it down to fit.
+Doing so is a bandaid, and the huge image is still being loaded to the visitor’s computer.
+Not only that, but their browser now has to work even harder to resize that image on the spot.

-- Tools like TinyPNG, EWWW Image Optimizer, and WP Smush strike the best balance between file size and image quality, by removing junk data, metadata, and extra color data from image files.
+- Tools like TinyPNG, EWWW Image Optimizer, and WP Smush strike the best balance between file size & image quality, by removing junk data, metadata, and extra color data from image files.

-- These are ballpark estimates, but if you have a medium-sized product photo that takes up 800KB of space for example, you’re doing something wrong.
+- These are ballpark estimates, but if you have a medium-sized product photo that takes up 800KB of space for example, you’re doing something wrong and need to take a second look.

-- For pagespeed purposes, you should never place an image more than 1MB on a web page.
-After all, you’re just adding more time for the page to load.
+- For pagespeed purposes, you should never use an image >1MB on a web page.
+Otherwise, you’re just adding extra time for the page to load.

 Dangers of Over-Optimizing: